Vocational Assessments (VA)

 We begin the process by conducting a Vocational Assessment.
 This involves an in-depth interview aimed at identifying realistic alternative employment options, which are in line with an individual’s work experience, qualifications, transferable skills, physical/psychological abilities, and linked to the job market.
 Once this is done we can recommend employers and jobs that have the right fit with the prospective employee’s skill sets.

-A JSA Program is recommended when it’s not possible to return to work with the pre-injury employer and suitable alternatives have been identified during the VA.
-The JSA Programs equip injured workers with job seeking skills to find their new employer sooner.
+A JSS Program is recommended when it’s not possible to return to work with the pre-injury employer and suitable alternatives have been identified during a Vocational Assessment.
+The JSS program equip injured workers with job seeking skills to find their new employer sooner.

 Vocational Re-education / Retraining

 Sometimes we may recommend retraining to help an employee improve their chances of gaining employment.
 We identify courses that build upon previous work experience and transferable skills, rather than proposing a career re-direction.
 Retraining is a good option when all other return to work avenues have been exhausted and when the employees’ current skills are unlikely to attract new employment.

 We provide vocational counselling to make injured employees aware of their work potential when job seeking.
 Vocational counselling is an important part of a rehabilitation program and we may recommend vocational counselling if the injured worker is uncertain about their job direction, appears unmotivated in searching for a job, is experiencing difficulties in securing or maintaining employment, or if there are significant barriers to employment which have been identified.

 Transferable Skills Analysis (TSA)